idvorkin/idvorkin.github.io/_d/time_off.md

 ## The phases of time off

-{%include local_image_float_right.html src="raccoon-vacation.png" %}
+{% include local_image_float_right.html src="raccoon-vacation.png" %}

-A common questions is should you take 2 short vacations or 1 long one.
+A common question is should you take 2 short vacations or 1 long one.
 That's a tough choice.
 I'm not sure I have an opinion on that, but I've learned my time off goes through a few phases, and I suspect there's a fixed time component, and if I can better understand the phases, I can better spend my time off.

 1. Vegetation - Getting over being tired.
 1. TODO list - Cross those small things you've been putting off your TODO list